JavaScript is required

 • Literacy in the early years is a range of different activities and forms of communication, including music, movement, dance, storytelling, visual arts and drama, as well as talking, viewing, reading, drawing and writing.
 It is never too early to read to your child.

-• Oral language skills are an important predictor of reading and writing skills, so the better your child can speak, the better their overall literacy skills will develop.
+• Oral language skills are an important predictor of reading and writing skills.
+Therefore, the better your child's talking and listening skills, the better their overall literacy skills will develop.
 Talk as much as you can with your child and engage them in conversation often.

 • Literacy in children’s early years can always be fun.
 Excursions and playtime are great activities in which to engage and talk with your child.
-Fun activities are also the best opportunities to teach children new vocabulary and new ways of saying things.
+Fun activities are also the best opportunities to teach children new vocabulary and new ways of expressing themselves.

 Helping your child to speak and listen